Unisource Prescott

 Flagstaff, Az

-Flagstaff’s newest transit hub which has a Gold Level Rating from the Coconino County Sustainable Building Program, is only the 2nd CLT/mass timber structure in Arizona.
+Flagstaff’s newest transit hub which has a Gold Level Rating from the Coconino County Sustainable Building Program, and when complete will be the only Build America, Buy America (BABA) compliant CLT/mass timber structure in Arizona.

 Built on an active transit hub and on the corner of two main streets, site safety was top priority.
 Site safety considerations include complete segregation of construction and transit hub activities, the installation of a temporary driver break room/comfort station outside of the work area, daily coordination with Mountain Line operations regarding ongoing construction activities, and coordination with the City of Flagstaff, APS, Unisource, and ADOT for utility relocation.